 Projects are ranked and selected based on score and resources.
 Only those meeting quality thresholds are accepted.

-- TNA & Fast-Track: Access to services, installations, and expert support; travel & subsistence up to €2,000.
+- TA & Fast-Track: Access to IRISCC services, installations, and expert support are fully covered following Service descriptions, when agreed between the provider and user, additional cost may occur from additionalservices that are outside of IRISCC offeings.
+Users may apply for travel & subsistence up to €2,000.
 Salaries are not not covered.

 - VA: Full access to digital services and datasets, free of charge.